How long does it take for metformin to reduce blood sugar

 Metformin is a commonly prescribed medication for managing blood sugar levels in individuals with type 2 diabetes.
 It works by decreasing the amount of glucose produced by the liver and increasing the sensitivity of muscle cells to insulin.
 This helps lower blood sugar levels and improve overall glycemic control.

-See also Effect of exercise on metformin
+See also Pcos metformin stories

 When taken as directed, Metformin can help stabilize blood sugar levels throughout the day, reducing the risk of hyperglycemia (high blood sugar) and hypoglycemia (low blood sugar).
 It is important to monitor your blood sugar levels regularly while taking Metformin and to follow your healthcare provider’s recommendations for diet and exercise.